 Situated just below the looming cathedral in the Plaza de San Francisco (see above), Café Tianguez serves up traditional Ecuadorian food.
 The outdoor terrace is a great place to pigeon- and people-watch.
 Be sure to try the delicious hearts of palm ceviche, traditional fish ceviche, and the Ecuadorian specialty, locro de papa, a potato and cheese soup topped with avocado and aji (hot sauce).
 Finish your meal with a cup of strong Ecuadorian coffee. www.tianguez.org/english/ –> Get directions or see on map.

 When traveling with kids in a big city, we find it helpful to stay near a nice park where we can escape the exhaust and exhaustion of the city streets.
-Lugano Suites is located in the modern, upscale part of the city, just blocks away from the wonderful Parque La Carolina (see above).
+Lugano Suites fits the bill nicely for most visiting Quito with kids.
+Located in the modern, upscale part of the city, it’s just blocks away from the wonderful Parque La Carolina (see above).
 As the name suggest, it is an all-suites property.
 Each suite has two bedrooms with en-suite bathrooms and a living room with sofa bed—plenty of room for our family of five.
 The décor is clean and modern.
 Although the rooms have equipped kitchens, we didn’t do any cooking.
 We did buy drink and snacks and had ample room to stock them in the refrigerator.
 Breakfast is included in the rate, which was an added bonus. http://luganohotel.com.ec/ –> Get directions or see on map.

 Tip: It’s almost too perfect that Quito’s best brick-oven pizza place, Cosa Nostra, just happens to be a couple of blocks from Lugano Suites.
 Let’s just say we had it more than once during the four nights we spent there.